About the Hematology-Oncology Fellowship Program

 Night Coverage

 The hematology-oncology fellows provide at-home night and weekend coverage for the outpatient clinic patients, in-hospital consults, and requests for admission/transfer to the hematology and oncology teams.
 The fellows are expected to return to the hospital as needed while on call to see urgent consults which are then staffed with the attending physician on call.
 Additionally, the attending physicians provide back-up, supervision, and escalation along with feedback on the triage decisions made by the fellow.
-Nighttime at-home call is provided by the fellows on the inpatient hematology, inpatient oncology, and inpatient consult services.
+Nighttime at-home call is provided by the fellows on the inpatient hematology and the VCUHS/VAMC inpatient consult services.

 Fellows' Perspectives on the Program